avaira77/pq-ietf-usecase/draft-vaira-lamps-pq-use-cases.md

 - "non agile", if the entity that validates the signature cannot update the Trust Anchor.

+### Suitable migration mechanisms
+TBD

 ## Trust Anchor deployment

-EDNOTE2: Is the content of this section OK, additional review is required.
+EDNOTE2: The content should be shortned and subsection removed.

 Trust Anchors, like X.509 Root CA certificates, raw public keys, etc., have to be made available before they can be used to validate a signature.
 In the case of remote firmware update, for example, a Trust Anchor X.509 certificate has to be deployed onto a target device before it can be used to validate a certificate chain.
 For "corporate IT" and "public web" type of use cases, the deployment might be somehow easier but it might take a long time before a new Trust Anchor X.509 certificate is deployed across the entire ecosystem.
 For post-quantum Trust Anchor there might be the additional complication that the desired underlying cryptography might not yet be supported by the target device/software/etc.
 In the following sections we attempt a description of few variation of this use case.